JoshLikesToCode/collegeDB/Database_Discord_Bot/discordBot.md

     7) Show all employee information for a particular faculty member.
     8) Display the buildings in which each college campus is located.

-v.
-All code for this project can be found in main.py and database.py which are located in this directory.